-Estates valued above a certain dollar amount are subject to federal estate tax.
+Frequently referred to as Florida probate tax, estates valued above a certain dollar amount are subject to federal estate tax.
 A failure to pay this tax may lead to charges of tax evasion or fraud.

 As a result, it is essential to understand the role of estate taxes in Stuart probate cases.
 This knowledge may help family members gain an understanding of their expected inheritance as well as assist personal representatives fulfill their legal obligations.
 To learn more, reach out to an experienced probate lawyer.

-Federal estate taxes are the only estate taxes that a decedent’s estate will have to pay if the decedent was a Florida resident, the decedent did not own property in a state (or country) that does impose an estate tax, and the size of the estate falls within the federal estate tax exemption.
+Since there is no Florida probate tax, federal estate taxes are the only estate taxes that a decedent’s estate will have to pay if the decedent was a Florida resident, the decedent did not own property in a state (or country) that does impose an estate tax, and the size of the estate falls within the federal estate tax exemption.

 According to the IRS, estates can claim up to an $11,400,000 exemption for the value of the decedent’s estate and any taxable lifetime gifts, for decedents dying in 2019.
 If the estate involves a married couple, that value can double to $22,800,000 if a timely portability election is filed.
 This value is tied to inflation and is expected to increase through 2025, after which the estate tax exemption amount is set to decrease substantially (the exact number will be tied to inflation and is therefore not determined, but it is expected to be approximately $6,500,000 – $7,000,000 per estate).